Autumn term: Monday 5 October – Monday 23 November plus Saturday 21 November 2020

 Sarah L Goy

-This course offers a hands-on and relaxed approach to the world of sketching or ‘art on the go’, it is ideal for all levels and abilities and a relaxed way to build on your drawing skills whilst enjoying the environment around you.
+This course offers a hands-on approach to the world of sketching or ‘art on the go’.
+Ideal for all levels and abilities, it provides a relaxed way to build upon your drawing skills whilst enjoying the environment around you.

-Sketching and drawing is fundamental to everything we do and through-out history every great artist and designer has kept a sketch book.
-It is a personal visual place to experiment, record special moments or work through ideas for a more advanced project.
+Sketching and drawing is fundamental to everything we do and throughout history every great artist and designer has kept a sketch book.
+A personal visual ‘journal’, it offers a place to experiment, record special moments or work through your ideas for a more advanced project.

-Explore the fundamentals of drawing and observation.
-Learn how to capture spontaneous and honest moments.
-This course includes a session in the unique Crab drawing studio with a dressed model.
-Explore colour and design in the MODIP (Museum of Design in Plastic) as well as a potential on location session.
+During the course you will explore the fundamentals of drawing and observation including how to capture spontaneous and honest moments.
+You will use a variety of materials and techniques including pencils, watercolour and charcoal looking at genres such as landscape, botanical, objects and animals.
+It also includes a session in AUB’s unique Crab drawing studio with a dressed model giving you the opportunity to develop your drawing and sketching skills of the human form.
+Colour and design knowledge will be explored further through the university’s on-campus museum, MODIP, (Museum of Design in Plastic) as well as a potential location session.

 THE COURSE INCLUDES